 Stearidonic acid or SDA (18 carbon atoms) is an essential polyunsaturated fatty acid or PUFA, with four cis (Z) double bounds (the first one from the methyl end is in omega-3 (ω-3) or n-3 so in shorthand 18:4n-3), member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.

 Stearidonic acid is produced de novo from apha-linolenic acid in a desaturation reaction catalyzed by the enzyme Δ6-desaturase, a reaction extremely inefficient in humans (as shown previously in rodents).

-The further metabolism of stearidonic acid to DHA depends again on Δ6-desaturase (followed by a β-oxidation) and for this reasons this conversion is limited.
+The further metabolism to DHA depends again on Δ6-desaturase (followed by a β-oxidation) and for this reasons this conversion is limited.

 It occurs as glycerol ester in the leaf lipids of borage (Borago Offcianalis L., of the Boraginaceae) and in blackcurrant seed oil (3.5%) (Ribes nigrum, of the Saxifragaceae).

 - Akoh C.C. and Min D.B.
 “Food lipids: chemistry, nutrition, and biotechnology” 3th ed.
 2008

 - Chow Ching K. “Fatty acids in foods and their health implication” 3th ed.
 2008

 - James J.M., Ursin M.V., and Cleland G.L.
 Metabolism of stearidonic acid in human subjects: comparison with the metabolism of other n-3 fatty acids.
 Am J Clin Nutr 2003;77:1140-1145. doi:10.1093/ajcn/77.5.1140